Pederson, Dodgers hit team-mark 4 HRs in opener, rout Padres

 Pederson's slam was the team's first on opening day since Eric Karros had one in 2000 at Montreal.
 The center fielder's five-RBI performance, including a sacrifice fly in the second, was the first to open a Dodgers season since Raul Mondesi in 1999 against Arizona.

-Seager, last year's NL Rookie of the Year, homered with two outs in the fifth off catcher-turned-pitcher Christian Bethancourt, whose consecutive wild pitches in the fourth led to two of the Dodgers' three runs in the inning.
+Seager, last season's NL Rookie of the Year, homered with two outs in the fifth off catcher-turned-pitcher Christian Bethancourt, whose consecutive wild pitches in the fourth led to two of the three runs in the inning.

 Bethancourt, who will be used out of the bullpen and behind the plate this season, got tagged for three runs, three hits and two walks in 1 1/3 innings.

-Kershaw, who had 46 hits last season, singled leading off the fourth and scored on Justin Turner's double before Bethancourt's two wild pitches extended the Dodgers' lead to 9-1.
-On his first wild pitch, Bethancourt ran to cover the plate and was struck in the leg on Andrew Toles' slide, but eventually got up and returned to the mound.
+Kershaw, who had 46 hits last season, singled leading off the fourth and scored on Justin Turner's double.

-The Padres' only lead came on Yangervis Solarte's RBI single past a diving Seager in the first.
-With one out, Wil Myers was safe at first on Seager's throwing error and Myers took third on Kershaw's wild pitch before scoring.
+The Padres' runs came on Yangervis Solarte's RBI single in the first and Ryan Schimpf's homer in the seventh.

 TRAINER'S ROOM